zimolzak/birthday-party/list.md

 - armoire that will hold light jackets, lots of small kids' coats, hats.
 Probably 2 hanging rods, or with drawers inside?
 Not too heavy.
 For front entryway or near back door.
+Probably need to check about size.